tchatua/devops-exercise/README.md

 - Fork this repository to your personal GitHub account.
 If you prefer, you may create your own private repository instead.
 - Complete your project and push your code to your repository.
 - Send a link to your public repo or invite [@joeles](https://github.com/joeles) and [@ShawnConn](https://github.com/ShawnConn) as collaborators if it is private.
+- We will schedule the final interview to review and discuss.

 ## Project Requirements